gregorwolf/bookshop-demo/readme.md

 ## Debug

 In [VS Code](https://code.visualstudio.com) switch to _Debug_ view and launch the pre-configured _cds run_ debug configuration.
-Set breakpoints in one of the javascript files, e.g. [srv/cat-service.js](srv/cat-service.js)
+Set breakpoints in one of the javascript files, e.g. [srv/cat-service.js](srv/cat-service.js).

+## Develop

+Edit the provided `.cds` or `.js` sources and restart the server (i.e. Ctrl-C, `cds run`) to see the effects.

+> Note: re-deploy the database thru `cds deploy` in case you did changes which affect the data models or the signatures of entities exposed in the services.